-This was the last straw.
-Some workers joined AUEW-TASS.
-Radford refused to recognise the union and then sacked two men.
+The dispute blew up over the rights of engineers to go on day release courses.
+Arthur Radford, the then sacked two men.
 Now ten workers are out on strike.
 Radford obviously thinks he's still in control.
 He told strikers picketing the factory "I'm going to stop you boys from ever getting a good job . . .
-I've done it before to other people that I didn't
+I've done it before to other people that I didn't like."